pankod/superplate/documentation/docs/state-management/redux.md

 Now everything's ready to read data from store and dispatch some actions to make changes to store state.

-:::info
+:::tip

-Setup above will be prepared by `redux` plugin
+All this work will be handled automatically by CLI, so you don’t need to do anything extra as long as you choose **Redux** plugin during the project creation phase.

 :::

 [Refer to official documentation on configuring store for detailed usage. &#8594](https://redux.js.org/recipes/configuring-your-store)